-Name Of Person(s) Or Organization(s):

-Any person or organization whom you have agreed in writing to add as an additional insured, but only to coverage and minimum limits of insurance required by the written agreement, and in no event to exceed either the scope of coverage or the limits of insurance provided in this policy.

-This policy will be primary and non-contributory to any like insurance available to the person or organization noted above.

-Information required to complete this Schedule, if not shown above, will be shown in the Declarations.
+SCHEDULE Name Of Person(s) Or Organization(s): Any person or organization where the named insured has agreed by written contract to include such person or organization as a designated insured. nformation required to complete this Schedule, if not shown above, will be shown in the Declarations.

-Each person or organization shown in the Schedule is an "insured" for Covered Autos Llability Coverage, but only to the extent that person or organization qualifies as an "insured" under the Who Is An Insured provision contained in Paragraph A.1. of Section II - Covered Autos Llability Coverage in the Business Auto and Motor Carrier Coverage Forms and Paragraph D.2. of Section I - Covered Autos Coverages of the Auto Dealers Coverage Form.
+Each person or organization shown in the Schedule is an "insured" for Covered Autos Liability Coverage, but only to the extent that person or organization qualifies as an "insured" under the Who Is An Insured provision contained in Paragraph A.1. of Section II - Covered Autos Liability Coverage in the Business Auto and Motor Carrier Coverage Forms and Paragraph D.2. of Section I - Covered Autos Coverages of the Auto Dealers Coverage Form.